craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 #### The Market (4/rr)

+A large open market full of stands and shops.

 #### The Outskirts, North (2/rr)

+A wide neighborhood of many farming estates.

 #### The Windmill (2/rr)

+A communal windmill, just outside of the market.

 #### The Empty Fences (4/rr)

+A series of plots marked by decrepit wooden fences.

 #### The Outskirts, South (6/rr)

+A wide neighborhood of many farming estates.
+A thin fog radiates throughout the area.

 ## The Temple